sigrunixia/sigrunixia.github.io/docs/Fantasy_Statblocks/01_Setting_Up_Fantasy_Statblocks/00-01-Index-Setting-Up-Statblocks-Index.md

 To gain the best experience of Fantasy Statblocks, you will need the following additional Community Plugins.

 - [Dice Roller](https://github.com/valentine195/obsidian-dice-roller): A plugin which adds the ability to render complicated dice functions within Obsidian.
-Within the Valantasy Statblocks, certain damage, healing, and modifiers become clickable dice.
+Within the Fantasy Statblocks, certain damage, healing, and modifiers become clickable dice.
 - [Initiative Tracker](https://github.com/valentine195/obsidian-initiative-tracker): A plugin which tracks initiatives and the status of the enemies and players during an encounter, and supports pulling the enemy database from the Fantasy system.

-> [Fantasy Bestiary](https://github.com/valentine195/fantasy-bestiary): which stores the raw bestiary data for the Statblocks after they have been imported or created.
+> [Fantasy Bestiary](https://github.com/valentine195/fantasy-bestiary): which stores the raw bestiary data for the
+> Statblocks after they have been imported or created.
-{: .coming }
+> {: .coming }